 '''

 1

 struct Resolution {

 2

 var width = 0

+var height = 0

 3

-var height = 0

 }

 4

 5

 class VideoMode {

+var resolution = Resolution()

 6

-var resolution = Resolution()
+var interlaced = false

 7

-var interlaced = false
+var frameRate = 0.0

 8

-var frameRate = 0.0

 9

 var name: String?

+10

+}

 '''

 The example above defines a new structure called Resolution, to describe a pixel-based display resolution.
 This structure has two stored properties called width and height.
-Stored properties are constants or variables that are bundled up and stored as part of the class or structure.
+Stored properties are constants or variables that are bundled up and stored as part of the structure or class.
 These two properties are inferred to be of type Int by setting them to an initial integer value of 0.

 The example above also defines a new class called VideoMode, to describe a specific video mode for video display.
 This class has four variable stored properties.
 The first, resolution, is initialized with a new Resolution structure instance, which infers a property type of Resolution.
 For the other three properties, new VideoMode instances will be initialized with an interlaced setting of false (meaning "noninterlaced video"), a playback frame rate of 0.0, and an optional String value called name.
-The name property is automatically given a default value of nil, or "no name value", because it is of an optional type.
+The name property is automatically given a default value of nil, or "no name value", because it's of an optional type.

-Class and Structure Instances
+Structure and Class Instances

 The Resolution structure definition and the VideoMode class definition only describe what a Resolution or VideoMode will look like.
-They themselves do not describe a specific resolution or video mode.
+They themselves don't describe a specific resolution or video mode.
 To do that, you need to create an instance of the structure or class.